Please follow these guidelines for uploading content (metadata and reference files) to Google.

 Create a unique folder for each upload batch

 All files that you post to your dropbox must be in a folder.
 Google ignores files in the root folder of the dropbox, including any

 To avoid possible naming conflicts, we recommend that you create a new folder each time that you post content and that you include a timestamp or incremental ID in each folder's name.
 The timestamp or ID is a good way of tracking the uploaded batches.

 Create multiple smaller batches rather than a single larger batch.
 We generally recommend uploading the files for one asset at a time.
 If you're using a dropbox, create a separate directory – and separate

 delivery.complete file – for each asset.

-It doesn’t take any longer to process 10 batches containing one asset each than one batch containing 10 assets.
-The processing of each individual batch is faster, though, and any failed uploads affect only the problematic asset.
+It doesn't take any longer to process 10 batches containing one asset each than one batch containing 10 assets.
+However, the processing of each individual batch is faster, and any failed uploads will only affect the problematic asset.

 Include all referenced files

-Make sure that the file names referenced in the metadata CSV or XML file match the actual files you’re uploading, including their file extensions.
-The upload will fail if the names don’t match or if a referenced file is missing.
+Make sure that the filenames referenced in the metadata CSV or XML file match the actual files that you're uploading, including their file extensions.
+The upload will fail if the names don't match or if a referenced file is missing.

 Remove the folders for successfully uploaded batches from your dropbox